nodc-sweden/ifcb-data-pipeline/README.md

 3. **README and Manifest Creation**: Updates README files with image counts and generates a `MANIFEST.txt` for the final output.

 This process currently supports multiple classifiers, such as: "Baltic", "Skagerrak-Kattegat", "Tångesund", and "iRfcb" and is essential for updating the [`SMHI IFCB plankton image reference library`](https://doi.org/10.17044/scilifelab.25883455) and EcoTaxa repositories.

+### IFCB Dashboard metadata pipeline

+The `ifcb-dashboard-metadata-pipeline.Rmd` will proceed through the following stages:

+1. **Read metadata**: Reads metadata from `.hdr` files and 'SVEPA'.
+2. **Quality Control**: Performs quality control and adds import flags to dashboard metadata.
+3. **Merge Classified Results**: Merge classified files into a single folder `Baltic-Skagerrak-Kattegat-dashboard` for integration into IFCB Dashboard.

+This process currently supports the processing of data across multiple years and offers options for classifying specific quality flags as 'bad samples'.

 ## License